segdeha/whereisitfiveoclock.beer/README.md

 Finally, I cache the JSON response I send back to the browser so it’s regenerated at most once per hour.

 It works! ¯\\\_(ツ)_/¯

+The spinning globe was, um…borrowed from a [blog post](https://blog.mastermaps.com/2013/09/creating-webgl-earth-with-threejs.html) by [Bjørn Sandvik](https://twitter.com/thematicmapping).